MUNsdh/readthedocs/docs/source/Running the Program.rst

 * Make sure it’s the right program:
     * If you included a 'description' in your CAM setup, this should show up in the memory tab on the screen.
     * Every tool you set up should be listed at the beginning of the code.
 * Make sure the coolant is set to turn on.
-This is the M8 command at the beginning of the code.
+This is the M8 command at the beginning of each operation.
 * Graph the program to make sure it's looking right.
 To do this, make sure you’re in memory.
 If not, press ‘MEM.’
 Next, press ‘setting/graph’ TWICE and then ‘cycle start.’
 Watch to make sure the program graphs the correct toolpath.
+To exit the graph, press 'MEM' again.
 * **IMPORTANT:** Make sure the 'Rapid' is set to 5%!
 This is to make sure that you’ll have time to stop if the tool is about to crash.
-* Point the manual coolant nozzle towards the stock piece.
+* Point the manual coolant nozzle towards the tip of the tool.
 * Make sure everything is removed from the table inside the CNC machine, and the door is closed.
 * Press the RESET button 2 or 3 times just to make sure the program is reset to the beginning.